Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Palindromic Betti numbers and the local invariant cycle theorem

+When $Z$ is a scheme, we write $d_Z:=\dim Z$ to save space.
+This notation is useful in the main result of this section, which is the following.

-\begin{theorem} Suppose that $f:X\to Y$ is a projective morphism between smooth, quasi-projective, complex schemes; and let $y$ be a closed point of $Y$.
-Assume that $X$ and $Y$ are equidimensional with dimensions $d_X$ and $d_Y$ respecitively, and set $d=d_X-d_Y$.
+\begin{theorem} Suppose that $f:X\arr Y$ is a projective morphism between smooth, separated, irreducible complex schemes; and let $y$ be a closed point of~$Y$.
+Set $d=d_X-d_Y$.
 Then the local invariant cycle map~\eqref{e.lic} is an isomorphism for all $i\in\mathbb{Z}$ if and only if

 for all $i$. \end{theorem}